 Why Have Coaching within Businesses?

-This year due to the coronavirus pandemic there has been a deterioration in the many people’s mental health – 60% of adults and 68% of young people (13-24 years) said that their mental health deteriorated during the first lockdown.
+Due to the coronavirus pandemic there has been a deterioration in the many people’s mental health – 60% of adults and 68% of young people (13-24 years) said that their mental health deteriorated during the first lockdown.
 (Mind The Mental Health Emergency 2020)

 Presenteeism (turning up to work when mentally unwell) has more than tripled since 2010 – 83% of employees have said they have seen this in 2019 compared to 24% in 2010.
 It costs three times (£17 billion – £24 billion per year for UK employers) as much as sick leave due to a loss of productivity of those in work but not working to their full capacity.
 (Mental Health and Employers: The Case For Refreshing Investment 2020

 The average cost of recruitment in the UK is £3000 and 27.
 5 business days and this is a conservative estimate and some recruiters state it can cost upwards of £12,000 depending on the annual salary of the job you are recruiting for.